nigamanthsrivatsan/nigamanthsrivatsan/README.md

 * in progress

-## Contribued To:
+## Contributed To:
-> Every repository that I have commited to.
+> Every external repository that I have contributed to:

 * https://github.com/PolyMarsDev/Flappuccino (**270+** ⭐)
 * https://github.com/shogundevel/shark (**100+** ⭐)